How to Optimize Team Scheduling with Calendar Tools: A Guide for Engineering Teams

 The manager schedule is for individuals who have various duties while handling teams and systems.
 It is usually for engineering managers and leaders since their day comprises meetings, managing teams, and their solo tasks as well.
 Their schedule is majorly based on coordinating with people who produce output.
 Hence, the schedule needs to be flexible yet maintain structure in their workflow.

 Maker’s and manager’s schedules can contradict each other.
+Managing individual schedules within a team can be complex, but calendar tools can help streamline this process.
 Hence, have open communication about each other’s schedules.
 This allows everyone to not interrupt each other’s focus time and other important schedule.
 As a result, it reduces stress and pressure.

 Make sure that you integrate your personal calendar as well so that your team knows when you are not available.
 It saves you and your team members from the trouble of rescheduling and streamlining planning without any stress.